Tasty, but hard to find…

 Where can you buy rocotillo peppers?

 It’s a tough chili to find.
 You won’t typically see them at grocery stores, unless you live in the Caribbean or areas like Miami.
 You will find them in specialty stores in urban areas, but it may take some searching.
-They are even uncommon online, so it may take some work to find your best solution.
+You can buy rocotillo pepper seeds online (see them on Amazon) if you have a green thumb for growing hot peppers, though be aware to review baccatum vs chinense when purchasing.

 But if you have it in you for the search, you will surely be rewarded with a very tasty and mild chili.
 Since rocotillo pepper works so well with Mexican and Caribbean dishes, opt for it if you want a small zing without the intense heat of the typical peppers used in those dishes.